harvard-lil/website-static/app/_our_work/public-data-project.md

   Between November and January 2025, we launched a government data vault to download, sign, and share copies of the public federal data that is most valuable to researchers, scholars, civil society, and the public.
 This work is part of Harvard Law School Library’s centuries-long role in preserving and sharing accurate copies of federal documents, ensuring that vital resources remain accessible notwithstanding any change in funding, priorities, or accidental loss.

   Our approach is to rapidly build cutting edge archiving and playback software, while also building deep ties with historic libraries and archives, discovering and broadcasting best practices along the way.
-Our approach emphasizes library-quality digital preservation through:
+Our preservation methods include:

   * Cryptographic provenance to verify authenticity